pratik-a99/beginner_tutorials/README.md

 # beginner_tutorials
 [![GitHub license](https://badgen.net/github/license/Naereen/Strapdown.js)](LICENSE.md)

 This repository contains a ROS C++ publisher(talker.cpp) that can count till infinity(if possible) and a ROS C++ subscriber(listener.cpp) that can listen to the talker until the end of time.
 The talker has a service that can be used to change the published message of the talker.
 Two launch files are provided, which can take arguments and open both nodes simultaneously.
+Tf is used to demonstrate tranfrom functions.
+Rostests are also used to demonstrate Level 2 testing framework.
+Rosbag has also been used to record the topics.

 ## Dependencies
 * ROS (Melodic preferred)